Visyond/website-hugo/site/content/solutions/finserve.md

       Generate forward looking predictive financial statements, driven by assumptions in your spreadsheet, and automate the preparation of reports based on your settings and accounting standards.
+    files:
+      - descr: >-
+          Visyond creates forward looking predictive financial statements, driven by assumptions in your spreadsheet.The statements can adapt to any reporting/accounting standard and automate the preparation of reports based on your settings.
+        file: /img/2019-02 Financial Statements.png
+        image: /img/2019-02 Financial Statements.png
+        title: Generate Financial Statements Linked To Your Model
     subtitle: |-
       KPI reports automation.
       <br>